h44z/wg-portal/docs/documentation/getting-started/docker.md

 A detailed description of the configuration options can be found [here](../configuration/overview.md).

-If you want to access configuration files in wg-quick format, you can mount the `/etc/wireguard` directory to a location of your choice.
+If you want to access configuration files in wg-quick format, you can mount the `/etc/wireguard` directory inside the container to a location of your choice.
 Also enable the `config_storage_path` option in the configuration file:
 ```yaml
 advanced: